 Where else can you go to the loo and listen to "The Owl and The Pussycat"?
 That's why we love it here.
 Not to mention the food and cocktails - and the fact that it makes you feel like an emperor.
 Choose from one of their private rooms: Ping, Pang or Pong.
 They can accommodate 18-60 for a sumptuous Cantonese feast.

 The Dorchester, 53 Park Lane, London W1K 1QA

-This restaurant is frequently praised to the skies, and for very good reason at that.
-With simplistic ‘summer home’ decor, your palate is not at risk of being affected or offended, so you can bliss out on all fronts.
+This restaurant is frequently praised to the skies, and for good reason.
+With simple summer home decor and breezy vibes, you can fully focus on the food and wine.
 Commandeer their private dining room for 16 or take over the whole bar area and order a suckling pig for 60 of your mates.

 26 St John Street, London EC1M 4AY

-Everything listed on the menu makes you instantly ravenous: beef wellington in truffle oil, chorizo hash browns and lobster lasagne to name a few.
+Everything listed on the menu here will make you instantly ravenous: a whole grilled sea bass slathered with miso, perfectly tender steaming flatbreads and hot brioche doughnuts, to name a few.
 The private dining room boasts an original stable, so wear your breeches and embrace the equestrian vibes.